Tocobaga: Later history

-In 1608 an alliance of Pohoy and Tocobaga may have threatened Potano people who had been converted to Christianity.
+In 1608 an alliance of Pohoy and Tocobaga may have threatened Potano people who had converted to Christianity.
 In 1611 a raiding party from the two chiefdoms killed several Christianized Natives carrying supplies to the Spanish mission (Cofa) at the mouth of the Suwannee River.
-In 1612, the Spanish launched a punitive expedition down the Suwannee River and along the Gulf coast, attacking Tocobaga and Pohoy, killing many of their people, including both chiefs.
+In 1612, the Spanish launched a punitive expedition down the Suwannee River and along the Gulf coast, attacking Tocobaga and Pohoy, and killing many of their people, including both chiefs.
 The Tocobaga were weakened by the Spanish attack, and the Pohoy became the dominant power in Tampa Bay for a while.

 In 1677 a Spanish official inspecting the missions in Apalachee Province visited a village of Tocobaga people living on the Wacissa River one league from the mission of San Lorenzo de Ivitachuco.
 There is no record of when the Tocobaga settled on the Wacissa River, but they appear to have been there for a while.
 When the Spanish official criticized the Tocobaga for having lived in a Christian province "for many years" without having converted, they replied that no one had come to teach them about Christianity, but that some twenty of their people had converted on their death beds and been buried at the mission in Ivitachuco.
 The Tocobaga were engaged in transporting produce from Apalachee Province to St. Augustine, carrying it in canoes along the coast and up the Suwannee River and, probably, the Santa Fe River.
 Other people carried it overland the rest of the way to St. Augustine.
-The village was listed again in 1683, but it is not clear what happened when Apalachee Province was overrun by Carolinan raiders and their Native allies in 1704.
+The village was listed again in 1683, but it is not clear what happened when Apalachee Province was overrun by English Carolinian colonists and their Native allies in 1704.
 When the Spanish returned to San Marcos de Apalachee in 1718, they found a few Tocobaga living along the Wacissa River.
 The Spanish commander persuaded the Tocobaga to move to the mouth of the St. Marks River under the protection of a battery.
 In August that year 25 to 30 Pohoy attacked the Tocobaga settlement, killing eight and taking three away as captives.
 A small number of Tocobaga continued to live in the vicinity of San Marcos through the 1720s and 1730s.

 The population of Tocobaga declined severely in the 17th century, due mostly to the spread of infectious diseases brought by the Europeans, to which the native people had little resistance, as they had no acquired immunity.
 In addition, all of the Florida tribes lost population due to the raids by the Creek and Yamasee around the end of the 17th century.
 Remnants of the Calusa, who lived to the south of the Tocobaga, were forced into extreme southern Florida.
 As Florida transitioned to British rule in 1763 following its defeat of France in the Seven Years' War, the Calusa emigrated with the evacuating Spanish, resettling with them in Cuba, possibly along with the remnants of the Tocobaga.
 In any case, the Tocobaga disappeared from historical records in the early 18th century.